SirkkasIdyll/CirkkalsStory/README.md

 - Add summaries for all classes and all properties even if they seem obvious.
 Make your intention known, otherwise no one will know.
 - Use if statements to return as early as possible to reduce nesting complexity later on.
 - Delete unused template functions like Ready() and Process().
+- Parents use signal from children, then call functions from their children to update them.
+Children do not ever need to be aware of their parents.

 ### Naming Practices